alvinberthelot/workshop-functional-js/README.md

 ### Exercise 4

-Now we want to use Lodash to manipulate object in a functionnal programming way.
+Now we want to use Lodash to manipulate object (as a collection) in a functionnal programming way.

 1. Please install Lodash for the project.